What is the Supremacy of Law and Why Does it Matter?

 (e) The supremacy of law is the principle that the law is the highest authority in a society and that all individuals and institutions, including the government, must comply with it.
 This principle is essential for ensuring that the legal system is fair, just, and accountable, and for protecting the rights of individuals."
 (United Nations Development Programme)

-John Locke: In his Second Treatise of Government, Locke argued that the rule of law is necessary to protect individuals from the arbitrary power of rulers.
-He believed that the law should be supreme over the actions of the government and that rulers should be subject to the same laws as their citizens.
+In his seminal work, Second Treatise of Government (1690), John Locke argued that the rule of law is essential to protect individuals from the arbitrary power of rulers.
+He maintained that the law should be supreme over all actions of government and that rulers must be subject to the same laws as their citizens.
+For Locke, lawful governance was a mutual compact between the people and their leaders, ensuring that political power was exercised only within legal boundaries.

 Importance of the Supremacy of Law